 Mr Guo, the Party Secretary from Hebei University and Mr Li, Director of their International Office visited UCLan recently to meet with senior staff and key people involved with the joint school – HBU-UCLan School of Media, Communications & Creative Industries.

-Dr Fadi Barrak lead a team of dental clinicians to Olorte in Southern Kenya to spend ten days helping a community of Maasai, on behalf of a UK-based charity called Starfish Clinic Project International (SCPI).
+Dr Fadi Barrak led a team of dental clinicians to Olorte in Southern Kenya to spend 10 days helping a community of Maasai, on behalf of a UK-based charity called Starfish Clinic Project International (SCPI).

 Students from Lancashire Law School jumped at the amazing opportunity to undertake a Leadership and Cultural course in Mauritius!

 Matthew Knights was awarded a travel bursary to visit Jersey and explore the different judicial systems